garyopen1876/all-in-one-script/README.md

 # all-in-one-script

-install basic software with scripts ! enjoy!
+install basic software with scripts !

 ## linux
 use terminal cd to your install.sh path and enter: